bonferroni-mc/proxima-rss/README.md

 # proxima-rss

-A daily biotech and science news digest.
+A daily tecbio, biotech, and science news digest.
 Fetches stories from 17 RSS feeds and preprint APIs, filters by keyword relevance, scores each story 1–99, and outputs a clean HTML digest.

 ## What it does